IDEA-XL/LigUnity/README.md

 ### Reproduce results on FEP benchmarks (few-shot)
 ```
+# use the same checkpoints as in zero-shot
 # run few-shot fine-tuning
 for r in {1..6} do
     path2weight="path to checkpoint of pocket_ranking"